kat-ushka/devops-with-kubernetes-course/Exercise 2.01/README.md

 accessible from the other pod should be put.
 No changes were made to Timestamp Generator Application, and it still outputs timestamps to the shared local file.

-Code revision for this exercise was `53808ec0`.
+The revision of the code for this exercise is tagged with `Exercise_2.01`.

 In order to perform this exercise I implemented deployment manifest as follows: